wenjiezhou/shortening-url-service/README.md

 Step 2:copy shotUrl value from above response "http://shortening-url.us-west-2.elasticbeanstalk.com/shortener/Fr", and paste it to browser, you will be redirected to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".

 ### Design
--The service creates new db record for each shortening url Post API call.
+* The service creates new db record for each shortening url Post API call.
 And genered a unique short Url base on the corresponding db record ID.
--ID, long_url and short_url are all persisted into data base during Post call.
+* ID, long_url and short_url are all persisted into data base during Post call.
--The service is able to find db id from short_url, and then find corresponding long url.
+* The service is able to find db id from short_url, and then find corresponding long url.

 Part II
 ===============